swiftlang/swift-testing/Sources/Testing/Testing.docc/DefiningTests.md

 If a test function can only run on newer versions of an operating system or of the Swift language, use the `@available` attribute when declaring it.
-When a test cannot run due to limited availability, it will be skipped and reported as such in the results.
+When a test can't run due to limited availability, the testing library reports it as skipped.
 Use the `message` argument of the `@available` attribute to include a message explaining why the test is unable to run:

 ```swift
 @available(macOS 11.0, *)